 Innisfree is committed to providing an excellent customer service to all our residents and these standards aim to clearly set out the standards of service our residents can expect to receive from us.
-Customer service is how we interact with our residents, whether over the phone, in writing or in person.
+Customer service is how we interact with our residents, whether over the phone, in writing or in person.> Back to top

 When delivering customer service, we will do so in line with our corporate values:

-Personal carries the sense of being more customer focussed, being responsive and always thinking about the human being in our interactions and plans.
+Personal we are customer focused, responsive and always thinking about the individual in our relationships and plans.

-Integrity is about doing things in the right way, being open and fair and treating everyone with respect, valuing people’s differences.
+Integrity is about doing things in the right way, being open and fair and treating everyone with respect, celebrating people’s differences.

 Quality signals excellence in all that we do, looking for value for money and ensuring we have the best governance arrangements and staff team.

-Rooted describes our ongoing connection to our original mission in serving the Irish communities and that we here for the long haul, cultivating the resources we look after.
+Rooted describes our ongoing connection to our original mission in serving the Irish communities and that we here for the long haul, cultivating the resources we look after.> Back to top

 Innisfree are committed to delivering excellent services to our residents, communicating in an open, honest and positive way.

-Our staff are committed to delivering the best possible standard of service to our residents, going the extra mile wherever possible.
+Our staff are committed to delivering the best possible standard of service to our residents, going the extra mile wherever possible.> Back to top

 We value our relationship with our residents but we recognise that this is a two way relationship and as such we each have responsibilities to make this work.